pagkly/Zed/Investopedia3/How the Stock Market Capitalization-to-GDP Ratio Is Used.md

 How the Stock Market Capitalization-to-GDP Ratio Is Used
 ## What Is the Stock Market Capitalization-to-GDP Ratio?

 The stock market capitalization-to-GDP ratio is a ratio used to determine whether an overall market is undervalued or overvalued compared to a historical average.
-The ratio can be used to focus on specific markets, such as the U.S. market, or it can be applied to the [global market](https://www.investopedia.com/trump-tweets-topple-global-markets-4686394), depending on what values are used in the calculation.
-It is calculated by dividing the stock market cap by [gross domestic product](https://www.investopedia.com/terms/g/gdp.asp) (GDP).
-The stock market capitalization-to-GDP ratio is also known as the Buffett Indicator—after investor [Warren Buffett](https://www.investopedia.com/ask/answers/022715/whats-best-way-contact-warren-buffett.asp), who popularized its use.
+The ratio can be used to focus on specific markets, such as the U.S. market, or it can be applied to the [[global market]](https://www.investopedia.com/trump-tweets-topple-global-markets-4686394), depending on what values are used in the calculation.
+It is calculated by dividing the stock market cap by [[gross domestic product]](https://www.investopedia.com/terms/g/gdp.asp) (GDP).
+The stock market capitalization-to-GDP ratio is also known as the Buffett Indicator—after investor [[Warren Buffett]](https://www.investopedia.com/ask/answers/022715/whats-best-way-contact-warren-buffett.asp), who popularized its use.

 ## Formula and Calculation of the Stock Market Capitalization-to-GDP Ratio